raml2html/raml2html/README.md

 var raml2html = require('raml2html');

 // Using the default templates:
-// source can either be a filename, file contents (string) or parsed RAML object var config = raml2html.getDefaultConfig(https); // https is a boolean, true means https links will be used instead of http raml2html.render(source, config, onSuccess, onError);
+// source can either be a filename, url, file contents (string) or parsed RAML object var config = raml2html.getDefaultConfig(https); // https is a boolean, true means https links will be used instead of http raml2html.render(source, config, onSuccess, onError);